 Many people find it a challenge to try and ensure that the person they care for is able to eat and drink well.
 These challenges are not only related to physical difficulties, but also to the emotional consequences of being less able to eat or drink independently.

 We are looking to improve poor nutrition by investigating ideas for practical technology for carers and the cared for e.g. nutrition monitoring, helpful packaging, usability of microwave ovens, intelligent kitchen aids and adaptations.

 Who will benefit

-We hope that whatever solution we come up with will help to alleviate some of the challenges that carers face when helping the person they look after to eat and drink well.
+We hope that whatever design proposals we come up with will help to alleviate some of the many challenges that these carers face when helping the person they look after to eat and drink well.

 Consulting with carers

 In 2017, Carers UK and Designability invited carers to comment on nutrition in an online survey.
 Over 250 carers took the time to give us their thoughts.